 The document images should be scanned in grayscale with a resolution of a minimum of 100dpi and a maximum of 150dpi in JPEG or TIFF format.
 Maximum file size TIFF – 15360 KB (15 MB).
 Maximum file size JPEG – 350 KB.

-The visa fee is $120, and you will pay it in cash at the airport when you arrive.
-The international airport is tiny, and at least when I arrived, there was a separate room on the left side where all visas where processed.
-While sitting there and waiting for my turn, I looked around in the room.
-All the other people there were businessmen in their suits coming to the country on business visas.
-I wasn’t surprised though; I guess Angola wasn’t still high on people’s travel list, despite the new tourist visa.
+The visa fee is $120, which you pay in cash upon arrival at the airport.
+The international airport is quite small, and when I arrived, there was a separate room on the left-hand side where all visas were processed.
+While waiting for my turn, I noticed that everyone else in the room were businessmen in suits applying for business visas.
+I wasn’t too surprised—Angola still isn’t high on most people’s travel lists, even with the new tourist visa option.

 Currency and Money Exchange

-I exchanged both euros and US dollars with no problems.
-The local people will know where you can find the money changers, so ask for directions.
-Count the kwanzas first before handing over your bills to be on the safe side.
+I exchanged both euros and US dollars without any issues.
+Locals will usually know where you can find money changers, so don’t hesitate to ask for directions.
+Just make sure to count your kwanzas carefully before handing over your bills, to be on the safe side.

 Language

-Portuguese is the official language, but since I don’t speak it, I got by using either English or Spanish.
+Portuguese is the official language, but since I don’t speak it, I managed to get by using English or Spanish.

 SIM Cards

-If you would like to use the internet, and especially if you’re traveling outside the capital, I highly recommend buying a local prepaid SIM card.
-Unitel has the best coverage, and I purchased one of their SIM cards.
-When going to a store to buy a SIM card, bring your passport with you.
+If you want to use the internet—especially when traveling outside the capital—I highly recommend buying a local prepaid SIM card.
+Unitel has the best coverage, and I chose one of their SIM cards during my trip.
+When purchasing a SIM card in a store, don’t forget to bring your passport, as it’s required for registration.

 Where to Stay in Luanda

-Luanda is expensive when it comes to accommodation.
-I tried to choose the most budget-friendly option but also checked the reviews and opted for a hotel that offered a free airport transfer.
-I highly recommend arranging your transport before your arrival because if there are any taxi drivers at the airport, they will surely rip you off.
-My choice of accommodation was Residence DB, and they were waiting for me at the airport.
+Luanda is an expensive city, especially when it comes to accommodation.
+I tried to find the most budget-friendly option but also made sure to check reviews and looked for a hotel that included a free airport transfer.
+I highly recommend arranging transport in advance, because if you rely on airport taxis—if there are any at all—you’ll almost certainly be overcharged.
+I chose Residence DB, and their driver was already waiting for me when I landed.

-We drove to the hotel, and I kept looking outside, trying to take in everything I saw.
-The neighborhood of the hotel looked a bit dodgy, and the entrance was hidden at the back of a dirty alley, but when I finally got inside, it started to look like a real hotel.
-The people working at the reception were very nice, and even though it was early morning, I could already check in to my room.
-I was tired after two days of traveling, so getting some sleep before exploring Luanda, was a good idea.
-The room was decent and clean, and there was air conditioning.
-The wifi also worked surprisingly well.
+On the drive to the hotel, I kept gazing out the window, trying to take everything in.
+The neighborhood around the hotel looked a little dodgy, and the entrance was tucked away at the back of a dirty alley.
+But once I stepped inside, it began to feel more like a proper hotel.
+The reception staff were very friendly, and even though it was early morning, they let me check in right away.
+After two days of traveling, I was exhausted, so getting some rest before exploring Luanda was exactly what I needed.
+The room itself was decent and clean, with air conditioning and surprisingly reliable Wi-Fi.

 What to See in Luanda